 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

-Domestically, Finland pledged to: further intensify efforts to eradicate violence against women; intensify its fight against human trafficking; intensify action against racism and discrimination; and strengthen the rights of indigenous peoples, particularly the Sami people.
+At domestic level: further intensify efforts to eradicate violence against women, human trafficking, racism, and discrimination; and strengthen the rights of indigenous peoples, particularly the Sami.

-An analysis of steps taken by Finland in fulfillment of its international level pledges shows that it did indeed ratify the OP-CRC.
-Finland has also cooperated with Special Procedures, maintaining a Standing Invitation and responding to all visit requests and communications.
-Similarly, Finland has shown a strong commitment to UPR, participating at ministerial-level, submitting a mid-term report on implementation, and participating in the reviews of 59 other states during the first cycle.
-Finland is Party to 6 of the core conventions, and at present has one overdue report (CERD – 3 months) and submitted one late (CAT).
+An analysis of steps taken by Finland in fulfilment of its international level pledges shows that it did indeed ratify the OP-CRC.
+Finland has also cooperated with Special Procedures, maintaining a standing invitation and responding to all communications.
+Similarly, Finland has shown a solid commitment to the UPR process, participating at ministerial level, submitting a mid-term report on implementation, and participating in the reviews of 59 other states during the first cycle and 92 during the second cycle.
+Finland is party to seven core human rights conventions.